Syngio/JailbreakArchive/README.md

 | [`Ban Jail.rbxl`](https://github.com/Syngio/JailbreakArchive/raw/refs/heads/main/saveinstances/other/Ban%20Jail.rbxl)                        | N/A          |  Yes     | Yes                    | Yes                         | N/A                                                    | Saved by unknown |
 | [`[TEMPLATE].rbxl`]()                         | XXXX          |  X       | X                      | X          |          |         |
 [^1]: Some UI elements need to be manually fixed (ImageLabels), All TextLabels' transparency need to be set back to 0, and you gotta set all MeshParts & Unions' CollisionFidelity to Default (So collisions on them aren't janky) (Synapse messed all of this up back in the day).
-[^2]: Scripts need to be heavily fixed before booting up the game (while true do loops, malformed tables, separate script scopes properly, heavily reduce the number of local registers in certain scripts, etcetera).
+[^2]: Client scripts need to be heavily fixed before booting up the game (while true do loops, malformed tables, separate script scopes properly, heavily reduce the number of local registers in certain scripts, etcetera).
 Not recommended for beginners.
-[^3]: Scripts are NOT worth fixing.
+[^3]: Client scripts are NOT worth fixing.

 ### **Re-scripts (Working Games)**